 Things have changed and recent studies proved them wrong (which is another important reason for you to keep learning and read updates to make sure you always take the best decisions).

 But, truth be told, I did take them both.
-I indeed focused more on Advil and Nurofen (both Ibuprofen brands in my country), but also acetaminophen.
-I usually took the former to deal with headaches, and the latter to reduce fever.
+I indeed focused more on Advil and Nurofen (both Ibuprofen brands in my country), but I also had acetaminophen occasionally.

-I always made sure to take the minimum dosage available – and fortunately it always worked.
+I always made sure to take the minimum dosage available – and fortunately it always worked for me, apparently without any visible side effects since I did reverse my condition in the meantime.

 With ibuprofen, I only took it now and then, and never more than one pill (200mg) per day unless I was down with a cold/flu and my doctor recommended otherwise.